TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ## sort() method

-For arrays composed of simple methods the method will simply sort the array in alphabetical order.
+For arrays composed of simple data types the method will simply sort the array in alphabetical order.

 ```JavaScript
 array.sort();
 ```

-When sorting objects a callback function needs to be included in the method:
+When sorting objects, a callback function needs to be included in the method.
+If a should come before b then the callback function should return -1, if b should come first 1 and if the order is unchanged 0.

 ```JavaScript
 const sortArray = function (array) {